-He was recently awarded a BAFTA Academy Fellowship in recognition of his distinguished broadcasting career, and joins a select group of individuals including Sir David Lean, Steven Spielberg and Dame Judi Dench.
+He was awarded a BAFTA Academy Fellowship in recognition of his distinguished broadcasting career, and joins a select group of individuals including Sir David Lean, Steven Spielberg and Dame Judi Dench.

 The Chancellor can be contacted through the Secretary's office